 Imagine one day a foreigner showed up at your church.
-He couldn’t speak a word of English and stumbled through the door puzzled.
+He can’t speak a word of English and stumbled through the door puzzled.
 He’s wearing a rough shawl and plain clothes and motions with hands that he needs some sort of help.
 You wish you could talk with him, but after a few moments of awkward attempts, he turns around and leaves.
 Your service goes on, but your heart is unsettled.
 It shouldn’t be this way.

 Now imagine that the person who came to your door was Jesus.